aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 The key to dealing with unstructured data is a microcosm of your overall data strategy: **Start with what you're going to DO with what you're collecting.**

 This principle challenges the common instinct to immediately structure and normalize all incoming data.
-Instead, it advocates for a pragmatic approach: only invest effort in structuring data when you have a clear, immediate use case.
+Instead, it advocates for a pragmatic approach: only invest effort in structuring data when you have a clear, immediate use for it.

 ### The Hospital Records Lesson

 A hospital system decided to "modernize" by converting 20 years of medical records into structured data.
 Budget: $2M.
 Timeline: 6 months.

 **Month 1**: "We'll use OCR!"
 (Narrator: They would not use OCR.)

 **Month 2**: Someone discovers doctors don't write, they scribble potential lawsuits.